mnemosyne-proj/mnemosyne/README.md

 Then, [fork](https://github.com/mnemosyne-proj/mnemosyne#fork-destination-box) the project on Github.
 You now have your own copy of the Mnemosyne repository on Github.

-To work with the code, you need to clone your private Mnemosyne fork on Github fork to your local machine.
+To work with the code, you need to clone your personal Mnemosyne fork on Github fork to your local machine.
 It's best to setup [ssh for Github](https://help.github.com/articles/connecting-to-github-with-ssh/), but you don't have to.
 Change to your working directory on the terminal and then clone your repository of Mnemosyne (in this example without ssh):
 ```